What is the Best CMS for E-commerce?

 BigCommerce is one of the most well-known eCommerce systems on the market, with over 60,000 merchants of all types and sizes.
 BigCommerce’s platform is powerful enough to support the growth of fast-growing e-commerce businesses while also being intuitive enough to empower complete eCommerce beginners, thanks to a plethora of built-in features and CMS capabilities.
 It is a one-stop shop for anything related to eCommerce.
 Read our blog on Build and design with bigcommerce.

 The platform is noted for its advanced SEO integration and flexible APIs, which allow merchants to connect to leading software and other Best CMS for E-commerce solutions while still using the BigCommerce shopping cart.
 BigCommerce is a monthly subscription service that is completely hosted and PCI Level 1 compliant.

 Although WordPress is the Best CMS for E-commerce, it is not an eCommerce platform in and of itself.
 The WooCommerce plugin is required to turn a WordPress site into an online store.

 The open-source WooCommerce platform is extremely popular because of its large number of plugins and themes, the majority of which are free.
 These plugins are useful because they may quickly enable missing capabilities and functionalities within the WooCommerce core product.
 The disadvantage is that a large number of plugins adds unneeded complexity and slows down the site’s speed.
 Go through Sell Online With Webflow

 BigCommerce also has a WordPress plugin that is simple to use and provides a layer of ease.
-It enables ecommerce merchants to combine the frontend freedom of WordPress with the backend benefits of BigCommerce SaaS platform, such as abandoned cart recovery, coupons and discounts, and single-page checkout.
+It enables eCommerce merchants to combine the frontend freedom of WordPress with the backend benefits of the BigCommerce SaaS platform, such as abandoned cart recovery, coupons and discounts, and single-page checkout.

 3. Drupal is the third option.